telerik/kendo-themes/packages/default/docs/index.md

 ---
 title: Overview
-description: "Use themes to style your project with Kendo UI for Angular 2."
+description: "Use themes to style the appearance of your project with Kendo UI for Angular 2."
+slug: themesandstyles_kendouiforangular
+position: 1
 ---

 # Themes & Styling

 Kendo UI for Angular 2 provides two main options to include the Kendo UI theme in your project.
-You can either use a precompiled theme that styles all components or load the theme source files through Webpack to modify and customize its styles.
+You can either use a precompiled theme that styles all components, or load the theme source files through Webpack to modify and customize its styles.

 ## Install Themes